X0RW3LL/personal-website/src/tips/root-ex-c.md

 root@1984:~#
 ```

 Now we have a real problem: we have two different versions of `requests`, namely `2.31.0` and `2.32.3` installed in two different locations; `/usr/lib/python3/dist-packages` and `/usr/local/lib/python3.11/dist-packages`.
 What does this mean?
 Well, different programs/scripts will be extremely unreliable when it comes to importing `requests`.
 They might end up importing one version or the other, depending on who's calling, where, under which context, etc. Moreover, some tools will have _exactly equal_ Depends.
 That means that the tool is designed to work with a specific version of a library.
-This might be due to deprecated APIs, or other decisions made by the tool developer(s).
+This might be due to deprecated APIs, or other decisions made by the tool developer(s)

 ## Demo